dastrukar/hdest-hudcore/readme.md

 On it's own, HUD Core is basically just the default HUD.
 (though if you spot any oddities with the normal HUD stuff, please report it)

+NOTE: Please don't copy the code of the modules, as they are poorly compiled through brute force scripting.

 ## How to use
 Just load it up with HDest, and it should run.
 Again, you have to use addons that use HUD Core for anything to change.